T-Python-OCT9/UNIT-1_PROJECT/README.md

 - Show employees list (Names, Roles, Evaluates.. etc)
 - Chanage employee profile.
+- Add new employee.
+- Edit employee profile.
 - Evaluate an emplyee.
+- Employees Complaints.

 #### As employee able to:

-- Show salaries.
-- Promotion.
 - Evaluation.
+- Information.
+- Change Password.
-- Resignation.
+- Complaints.

 #### Usage:

-The CLI explained commands to the user. for example:
+The CLI commands are explained to the user. for example:

-- (M) Login as manager.
+- (M) - Login as manager.
-- (E) Login as employee.
+- (E) - Login as employee.
-- (LOGOUT) Logout.
+- (EXIT) - Exit the system.
 - More explained in the System.